Trint

 After my conversations with Trint’s found and CEO Jeff Kofman, I came to the realisation that the stories he had gathered during his 30 years of being a journalist and war correspondent could be of imense value to the brand.

-So I came with the concept up of creating a video series where he could tell those stories directly to our audience.
-This not only shows the depth of Trint’s journalistic foundation, but also provides the brand with a necessary human side.
+This insight led me to develop a concept for a video series in which he could share these stories directly with our audience.
+This initiative achieves two key objectives: it clearly demonstrates the depth of Trint’s journalistic foundation and provides the brand with a crucial, necessary human dimension.

 We’ve created 2 full seasons, and we’re currently in the production phase of the 3rd season.